 - A polyurethane foam core.
 Therma-Tru fiberglass doors have a solid polyurethane foam core which is among the most energy-efficient door materials available today.

 - Energy-efficient glass.
-Most Therma-Tru decorative and privacy glass is triple-paned for reduced heat flow.
+Most Therma-Tru decorative, as well as privacy and textured, glass is triple-pane for reduced heat flow.
 Factory-coated Low-E glass options deliver exceptional energy efficiency.

 - Complete door systems.
 Therma-Tru doors and glass are engineered to work together with components like weatherstrip that help create a tighter seal and reduce air leakage around the edges.